elf4j/elf4j/README.md

 1. As an application developer, I want to use a logging service API, so that I can choose or change the actual logging service implementation among various providers, at the application deployment time without code change.
-2. As a logging service provider, I want to have a Service Provider Interfaces [(SPI)](https://docs.oracle.com/javase/tutorial/sound/SPI-intro.html) definition, so that, by implementing such SPI, my independent logging service framework can be chosen and used by the client application at its deployment time.
+2. As a logging service provider, I want to have a Service Provider Interface [(SPI)](https://docs.oracle.com/javase/tutorial/sound/SPI-intro.html) to implement, so that my independent logging service framework can be chosen and used by the client application at its deployment time.

 Note: The basic delivery mechanism for the user stories is the Java [Service Provider Framework](https://docs.oracle.com/javase/8/docs/api/java/util/ServiceLoader.html).